-- (6) Represents options granted under our 2006 Plan in February 2012.
+- (7) Represents options granted under our 2006 Plan on February 11, 2013.
 These options vest over sixteen equal quarterly installments.
 In the event Mr. C.K.
 Hong's employment with us is terminated by us without cause or by him with good reason, all options will immediately vest.
 In the event Mr. C.K.
-Hong's employment with us is terminated due to death or disability, 25% of the options (or such lesser amount as shall then be unvested) will immediately vest and no additional options will vest thereafter. - (7) Represents options granted under our Amended and Restated 2000 Equity Incentive Plan in January 2006. - (8) Represents options granted under our Amended and Restated 2000 Equity Incentive Plan in August 2006. - (9) Represents options granted under our 2006 Plan in September 2007. - (10) Represents options granted under our 2006 Plan in January 2008. - (11) Represents options granted under our 2006 Plan in November 2008. - (12) Represents options granted under our 2006 Plan in June 2009.
+Hong's employment with us is terminated due to death or disability, 25% of the options (or such lesser amount as shall then be unvested) will immediately vest and no additional options will vest thereafter. - (8) Represents options granted under our Amended and Restated 2000 Equity Incentive Plan in January 2006. - (9) Represents options granted under our Amended and Restated 2000 Equity Incentive Plan in August 2006. - (10) Represents options granted under our 2006 Plan in September 2007. - (11) Represents options granted under our 2006 Plan in January 2008. - (12) Represents options granted under our 2006 Plan in November 2008. - (13) Represents options granted under our 2006 Plan in June 2009.
+These options vested over sixteen equal quarterly installments. - (14) Represents options granted under our 2006 Plan in March 2011.
 These options vest over sixteen equal quarterly installments.
-In the event Ms. Sasaki's employment with us is terminated due to death or disability, 25% of the options (or such lesser amount as shall then be unvested) will immediately vest and no additional options will vest thereafter. - (13) Represents options granted under our 2006 Plan in March 2011.
+In the event Ms. Sasaki's employment with us is terminated due to death or disability, 25% of the options (or such lesser amount as shall then be unvested) will immediately vest and no additional options will vest thereafter. - (15) Represents options granted under our 2006 Plan on February 27, 2012.
 These options vest over sixteen equal quarterly installments.
-In the event Ms. Sasaki's employment with us is terminated due to death or disability, 25% of the options (or such lesser amount as shall then be unvested) will immediately vest and no additional options will vest thereafter. - (14) Represents options granted under our 2006 Plan in February 2012.
+In the event Ms. Sasaki's employment with us is terminated due to death or disability, 25% of the options (or such lesser amount as shall then be unvested) will immediately vest and no additional options will vest thereafter. - (16) Represents options granted under our 2006 Plan on February 11, 2013.
 These options vest over sixteen equal quarterly installments.
-In the event Ms. Sasaki's employment with us is terminated due to death or disability, 25% of the options (or such lesser amount as shall then be unvested) will immediately vest and no additional options will vest thereafter. - (15) Represents restricted stock awards granted under our 2006 Plan in April 2010.
-These awards vest in eight equal semi-annual installments through March 7, 2014.
-In the event Mr. C.K.
-Hong's employment with us is terminated due to death or disability, restriction on 25% of the restricted stock (or such lesser amount as to which restrictions remain effective) will immediately lapse and no additional restrictions will lapse thereafter. - (16) Represents restricted stock awards granted under our 2006 Plan in April 2010.
-Restrictions on these awards lapse in eight equal semi-annual installments through March 7, 2014.
-In the event Ms. Sasaki's employment with us is terminated due to death or disability, restriction on 25% of the restricted stock (or such lesser amount as to which restrictions remain effective) will immediately lapse and no additional restrictions will lapse thereafter.
+In the event Ms. Sasaki's employment with us is terminated due to death or disability, 25% of the options (or such lesser amount as shall then be unvested) will immediately vest and no additional options will vest thereafter. - (17) Represents restricted stock awards granted under our 2006 Plan in April 2010.
+Restrictions on these awards lapsed in eight equal semi-annual installments through March 7, 2014 such that these awards are no longer subject to vesting restrictions as of March 7, 2014. - (18) Represents restricted stock awards granted under our 2006 Plan in April 2010.
+Restrictions on these awards lapsed in eight equal semi-annual installments through March 7, 2014 such that these awards are no longer subject to vesting restrictions as of March 7, 2014.